Lux3n-git/luxclient/production/factorymod.md

   chest.
 Hit the chest with a stick to see the factory type and health.
 Complete the factory setup by placing exactly the ingredients required for a desired factory in the chest.
-Use the commands /fm and /fm [factory name] to see all factories and their recipes.
+Use the commands &l/fm &r&fand &l/fm [factory name] &r&fto see all factories and their recipes.

 ### Mechanics
 Factories have health which degrades over several months When the health reaches zero only